wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-to-configure.rst

               </active-response>
             <ossec_config>

-      -  ``all``: Every Wazuh agent and server in the environment must run the script.
+      -  ``all``: Every Wazuh agent in the environment must run the script.
 Use this option with caution.
 Incorrect configuration can cause problems in your environment.

    -  ``<timeout>``: Specifies how long the active response action is effective, in seconds.